SUSE-Enceladus/suse-rancher-setup/README.md

     rails server -b localhost -p 3000
     ````

+6. If running the Azure engine, the active subscription ID is detected via IMDS (e.g., the suse-rancher-setup instance must run in the subscription where it will deploy).
+When developing locally, the subscription must be set via the `rails console` instead, before interacting with the Azure API:
+    ```
+    Azure::Subscription.new(value: "YOUR SUBSCRIPTION UUID").save
+    ```

 Please be sure to include a screenshot with any view or style changes.

 ## Testing